-- 5.5.2.1 P1 and P2 existing car parks do not benefit from delineated parking bays and therefore greater numbers of cars could be accommodated with delineated parking bays. - 5.5.2.2 P3 Any parking on the B4696 presents an additional risk to road users and pedestrians and this risk should be minimised where appropriate - 5.5.2.3 P4 Expansion would enable the existing area to better accommodate present and future needs. - 5.5.2.4 P5 Current pupil numbers are predicted at 197 for September 2015.
+- 5.5.2.1 P1 and P2 existing car parks do not benefit from delineated parking bays and therefore greater numbers of cars could be accommodated with delineated parking bays. - 5.5.2.2 P5 Current pupil numbers were predicted at 197 for September 2015.
 Additional planned housing development has a potential to increase this.
 Traffic and parking around the school is already a significant issue as identified by the Amenities Surveys.
 Additional parking, directly off the B4696 with pedestrian access directly to the school would improve drop off availability/additional teacher parking and significantly reduce existing risk.
 The current land owner has been approached and does not rule out the possibility of the land becoming available for the purposes of the drop off/teacher parking area.